 Browse the Bookstores

 Whenever I go anywhere, I’m looking for a bookstore to explore.
 If you do the same, pay a visit to Smith Family Bookstore in Eugene.
+There are two locations, one of which is near campus on 13th Avenue near Alder Street.
 This independent shop is a local institution and offers plenty of new and used titles.
+Take the stairs up to this second-floor shop and wader the tall towers of books.

 For the full UO experience, make sure to stop by The Duck Store.
 The main level is full of Ducks merchandise and the lower level has art supplies, while the upper level is home to a wide variety of books.
 Many of those are textbooks for classes, there are also plenty of other selections.